jboss-jdf/jdf-site/CONTRIBUTING.md

 5. Install Python Eggs

-    - pygments
+    You'll need python eggs installed, which often isn't available on OS installs of python.
+Google to find out how to install it

-    - For Linux:
+6. Install pygments

-            sudo yum install python-pygments
+            sudo easy_install pygments

-6. JDF site uses Github API to obtain some data.
+7. JDF site uses Github API to obtain some data.
 Due to Github Rate Limiting, it's required that you create a file `$HOME/.github-auth` containing `username:password` on one line.

 Running the site locally
 ------------------------